First Britons receive Covid-19 vaccine, a landmark moment in the pandemic - Local News 8

 The US Food and Drug Administration is expected to follow the UK’s MHRA and authorize the emergency use for the Pfizer vaccine as soon as this week — its vaccine advisory committee is scheduled to meet on Thursday.

-The European Medicines Agency will conclude its decision on the vaccine on December 29, according to the European Commission.
+The European Medicines Agency will make its decision on the vaccine on December 29, according to the European Commission.

 Comments

-Note: An earlier version of this story misspelled the name of vaccine recipient William Shakespeare.
-This has been corrected.